 The Dynamical Systems Laboratory conducts fundamental research in the broad field of modeling and control of complex systems with specialized expertise in multiphysics modeling and marine applications of advanced/multifunctional materials.
 Activities span applied mathematics, design and fabrication of novel hardware, and advanced computation and experimentation.

-The focus of the High-Speed Networking Laboratory (HSNL) at NYU Polytechnic School of Engineering is to conduct research and provide education to address the challenging problems that high-speed networking and high-performance computing are facing today.
+The focus of the High-Speed Networking Laboratory (HSNL) at NYU Tandon School of Engineering is to conduct research and provide education to address the challenging problems that high-speed networking and high-performance computing are facing today.
 The lab’s research concentrates on developing solutions in the areas of switching and routing, network security, data center, and chip multiprocessor (CMP) with custom VLSI (Very Large Scale Integrated) chips, and FPGA (Field-Programmable Gate Array) chips.
 The research is sponsored by governmental agencies such as the National Science Foundation (NSF), Defense Advanced Research Projects Agency (DARPA), U.S. Army CERDEC, and the Center for Advanced Technology in Telecommunications and Distributed Information Systems (CATT).

 The Integrated Information Systems Laboratory performs research in the areas of wireless communications, information theory and communication theory.
 Projects conducted with affiliated faculty and students include Cooperative Communications, Joint Source and Channel Coding for Wireless Networks, Information Theoretic Security, Power Efficient Multimedia Communications, and Single Carrier FDMA.